 Just when you think you’ve tried all the rhubarb recipes on the planet, then comes…

-Here’s the recipe.
-Please share, experiment, and let me know what you think.
-I bet they’d be great sliced thin and packed on a hamburger!
-(Any takers?)
+I bet they’d be great sliced thin and packed on a veggie burger.

 2 cups vinegar (cider or white)

 1 piece (1-1/2 inch) fresh ginger, peeled and thinly sliced

 3 cups fresh rhubarb, cut crosswise into 1/2-inch pieces

 In a non-aluminum medium saucepan, combine the vinegar, sugar, salt, pickling spices.
 Cook over medium heat, stirring occasionally until sugar is dissolved, about 5 minutes.
 Slice orange peel into strips and add it with ginger to the pan.
 Cool liquid to room temp.
 Spoon rhubarb into glass jar(s).
 Ladle in the cooled brine mixture.
 Cover and refrigerate pickles for one week before eating.
 They will keep refrigerated for many months.

 There’s life after rhubarb pie.
 As I said, you can add pickled rhubarb to coleslaws, fruit salads, and tossed greens…